 The nine-day festival of everything – better known as SXSW – is fast-approaching, and even though we’ve barely recovered from last year’s festivities, we’re excited to see everything that this year’s conference will bring.
 The sheer enormity of SXSW can be overwhelming, especially if it’s your first time, but have no fear!
-INKers Cassie, Kate and myself are here to share our SXSW top picks for the interactive, film, and music portions of the festival to help you wade through the clutter and make the most of your badge.
-Check them out below!
+We’re here to share our SXSW top picks for the interactive, film, and music portions of the festival to help you wade through the clutter and make the most of your badge.

 With Kate Axelsson